grscheller/scheller-linux-archive/grok/grokRust/learnRust/README.md

 The executable is `./target/release/babySteps`.

 ## 4. Guessing game - [guessing_game](guessing_game/):
-Guessing game example taken from the official Rust [book](https://doc.rust-lang.org/book/second-edition/ch02-00-guessing-game-tutorial.html).
+Guessing game example taken from the second edition of the official Rust [book](https://doc.rust-lang.org/book/second-edition/ch02-00-guessing-game-tutorial.html).

 I have added comments to the code documenting language features.